tomwayson/esri-loader-hooks/README.md

 # esri-loader-hooks

-Custom React [hooks](https://reactjs.org/docs/hooks-intro.html) for using the [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/) with [esri-loader](https://github.com/Esri/esri-loader).
+Custom React [hooks](https://reactjs.org/docs/hooks-intro.html) for using the [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/) with [esri-loader].

 ## Install